ava-labs/hypersdk/examples/tokenvm/DEVNETS.md

 ```bash
 ssh -o "StrictHostKeyChecking no" -i aops-custom-202303-21qJUU-ec2-access.key ubuntu@34.209.76.123
 ```
+:warning: SSH access is now disabled by default, and can only be enabled via the `--enable-ssh` flag.
+Nodes can be accessed via the dev machine, or by using the AWS EC2 UI.
+Sending commands to all nodes via SSM is another alternative.

 ### [OPTIONAL] Step 15: Deploy Another Subnet
 To test Avalanche Warp Messaging, you must be running at least 2 Subnets.
 To do